andycroll/andycroll.com/_posts/2018/2018-08-05-delegate-to-simplify-your-code.md

 ## But why?

 If you are 'passing through' messages in Ruby or Rails either style is preferable to creating a new method.
 It’s a clearer expression of what you're trying to achieve in you code.
-The different look of the code clearly separates 'call this method on this other object' from methods where you're actually implementing functionality that belongs on the object.
+The different look of the code helpfully creates a visual distiction between 'just calling methods on an associated object' and where you're actually implementing new functionality.

 As is typical the Rails version is syntactically neater and provides greater flexibility and functionality.
 I particularly like the `prefix` and `allow_nil` options.

 ### Why not?

-The benefits shown in the examples are only really in brevity in your classes.

 When using the method there is no clarity improvement in `workspace.user_email` over `workspace.user.email`.
 However if you’re changing the method name, for example `workspace.owner_email`, to better show your intent there may be a benefit.

-There are other more involved delegation techniques, using Ruby's `Delegator` library ([documentation here](http://ruby-doc.org/stdlib-2.5.1/libdoc/delegate/rdoc/Delegator.html)) but those are more useful when wrapping entire classes in additional functionality, rather than passing a handful of methods.
+There are other more involved delegation techniques available using Ruby's `Delegator` library ([documentation here](http://ruby-doc.org/stdlib-2.5.1/libdoc/delegate/rdoc/Delegator.html)) but those are more useful when wrapping entire classes in additional functionality, rather than passing a handful of methods.